--E. Provide a detailed description of the proposed project and how it will address the problem described above.
+E. Provide a detailed description of the proposed project and how it will address the problem described above.

-This project builds on the priority action identified by the Upper Columbia Regional Technical Team (RTT) which identified the recently completed assessment (Licice Creek Boulder Field Fish Passage Assessment (Dominquez, L, P. Powers, S. Toth, and S. Blanton-2013)- of passage at the Icicle Creek boulder field (RM 5.6), a priority action as a priority action (RTT Biological Strategy Priorities-2013), as well as reconfiguring the diversions of the Icicle Peshastin Irrigation District and the city of Leavenworth.
-Final Draft of the Icicle Creek Boulder Field Fish Passage Assessment (Dominquez, L, P. Powers, S. Toth, and S. Blanton-2013), has been completed.
-This project, building upon that understanding, Given what is understood of fish passage to date, the relative understanding of anthropogenic influence to fish passage, the identified impediments, the largely unimpacted quality habitat and intrinsic potential in the Upper Icicle, this proposal continues progress by developing 80% designs to ultimately improve habitat connectivity to the Upper Icicle and achieve 90% passage for adult migratory bull trout and Steelhead.
+This project builds on the recently completed assessment-Icicle Creek Boulder Field Fish Passage Assessment (Dominquez, L, P. Powers, S. Toth, and S. Blanton-2013)- of passage at the Icicle Creek boulder field (RM 5.6), a priority action (RTT Biological Strategy Priorities-2013).
+Given what is understood of fish passage to date, the relative understanding of anthropogenic influence to fish passage, the identified impediments, the largely unimpacted quality habitat and intrinsic potential in the Upper Icicle, this proposal continues progress by developing 80% designs to ultimately improve habitat connectivity to the Upper Icicle and achieve 90% passage for adult migratory bull trout and Steelhead.